b-kaiser/CaDiCaL_PriPro/README.md

 ===============================================================================

 CaDiCaL_PriPro is a hack of CaDiCaL v1.4.0 and debuted in the SAT Competition 2021.
-It introduced the novel idea of Priority Propagation.
+It introduced the novel idea of Priority Propagation and won the "Special Innovation Price" awarded at the SAT Competition 2021.
+The version available here is the one used in the competition.
+A later version of CaDiCaL_PriPro containing minor bug fixes and improvements, which served as a basis for the publication "Prioritised Unit Propagation by Partitioning the Watch Lists" (see below) on Priority Propagation, is going to be released in the coming weeks (as of June 2024).

 The binary created by the build process is still called `cadical` despite being CaDiCaL_PriPro.
 Use `./configure && make` to configure